 Most people do not have to pay anything to enter Uzbekistan with a car or motorcycle.
 A report from April 2017 says it cost 45$ to import a car.
 We do not know what the 45$ was for.
-Insurance?

 Insurance costs 15$, but it is not always clear where you can get it.
 You need to find an insurance company office yourself in a town if there isn’t one close to the border.
 There is definitely one on the Dostyk border between Osh and Andijan, as well as on the Dashoguz border.

 Police checkpoints are frequent, but provided you are not doing anything wrong, you will not have to pay bribes.
 Just stay cool, and drive slow when approaching.
 Entering or leaving the Fergana Valley on its western edge, you will get stopped to check your registration.
 Nothing serious.
 Police is universally friendly at each stop.

 You are allowed to drive 50km/h inside towns and cities, 100km/h on intercity roads.
 Speed checks are frequent, road signs are not.
 Speed traps exist, especially in Fergana Valley.
 City limits are marked by a white sign with the place name on it, and a similar white sign with a red diagonal line when exiting.
 Make sure you are already going 50km/h when passing the sign, even if there is no sign of habitation around.